 How Do I Break Up With My Boyfriend?

-One thing you need to consider before the "how" of breaking up with your boyfriend is the "why" you are breaking up with your boyfriend in the first place.
-Take out a sheet of paper and start writing a list of all of the reasons why you are doing this and take some time to truly search your soul for answers that are true to you.
-Look at this list and ask yourself, are these good reasons to break up with him.
-If they are, these will help validate your choice further and make the process more comfortable once you reach the actual event of breaking up with him.
+If you're planning to break up with your boyfriend for good, and it's not a break up to make up scenario, then you might be wondering how to go about it.
+One thing you may need to consider before the "how" of breaking up with your boyfriend is the "why" you have come to this decision in the first place.
+If you’re unsure, consider making a list of all the reasons for the split.
+You may need to take some time to search your soul for answers that are true to you.
+Look at this list and ask yourself if these are good reasons to break things off.
+If they are, this process can help validate your decision further and make the break-up somewhat easier.

 Once We Break Up, How Do I Move On?